Site iconSite icon SAG Infotech Official Tax Blog Upto 20% Off on Tax Software for You

 Supplies to SEZ Under GST

-GST, with the hope of billions to provide a better way to transact in a business and to eliminate the cascading effects under the previous tax system, it is the biggest tax reform in India ever.
 Although the system is very new to all and the taxpayers are not well-versed with the new indirect tax nomenclatures, we can expect that by the time it will go flawlessly.
-But, understanding the basics in detail about every aspect about GST is also important.
-So, today’s article is about how supply to Special Economic Zone (SEZ) takes place and what is the coverage of SEZ under GST regime.
+But, understanding the basics in detail about every aspect of GST is also important.

 GSTN New Functionality to Provide Filing Feature of LUT

-Any enrolled individual claiming for the option to provide the goods and services for export or SEZs excluding any payment of the integrated tax needs to file before exporting the supply a Letter of Undertaking (LUT) if the person does not litigate for tax theft on the number of Rs 2.5 cr or more beneath the CGST act or IGST act or the in the previous law.
+Any enrolled individual claiming the option to provide the goods and services for export or SEZs excluding any payment of the integrated tax needs to file before exporting the supply a Letter of Undertaking (LUT) if the person does not litigate for tax theft on the number of Rs 2.5 cr or more beneath the CGST act or IGST act or the in the previous law.

 Taxation Principle of WTO to SEZ

-World Trade Organization has standardized some principle to make a supply with Special Economic Zones across the world.
-Under the sanctioned rules, exports to such SEZ areas are exempted from VAT/GST and conversely, the imports from such areas are taxed at the same rate as the local production within the country.
-So, considering a zero-rated tax on exports is a principle of WTO which is related to destination based taxation rules and the VAT free items here is described as zero-rated where the manufacturer can recover the costs and overheads used to get resources.
-As GST also depends on a destination principle of WTO, the exports made within the country go outside of it termed as zero-rated and the cost and overheads spend on resources are refunded in name of input tax to manufacturers back.
-The OECD guidelines for multinational enterprises on the neutrality of VAT is responsible for consistent business conduct with applicable laws.
+So, considering a zero-rated tax on exports is a principle of WTO which is related to destination-based taxation rules and the VAT-free items here are described as zero-rated where the manufacturer can recover the costs and overheads used to get resources.
+As GST also depends on a destination principle of WTO, the exports made within the country go outside of it are termed as zero-rated and the cost and overheads spent on resources are refunded in the name of input tax to manufacturers back.

 Goods Export to SEZ